kemalcan-dev/cryptocurrencies-exchange/README.md

-# Simple Cryptocurrency Exchange
+# Cryptocurrency Exchange

-This project is a simple Cryptocurrency exchange application built using `JavaScript`, `Node.js`, `Express`, and `MongoDB` as the database.
+This project is a Cryptocurrency exchange application built using `JavaScript`, `Node.js`, `Express`, and `MongoDB` as the database.
 The API documentation is available through `Swagger`, and the project can be containerized using `Docker`.

 ## Project Overview